 9. Cardcar D

 For the sake of diversity, I try to make most entries in my countdowns unique, but occasionally there's so much overlap I can't resist reusing a monster.
 Cardcar D appeared in our best draws countdown, and it beautifully cycles through any deck.

-You normal summon it and tribute it during your main phase 1 to activate its effect.
+You normal summon it and tribute it during your main phase one to activate its effect.
 The downsides are it immediately ends your turn and you cannot special summon the turn you do this, but you get to immediately draw two cards!
 You're also putting a monster in the graveyard, useful for graveyard-dependent effects.
 Be sure to set some traps to survive until your next turn and make good use of your expanded hand.